v-pbartley/openhack-mc4h/Challenge-02/Readme.md

 ## Step 6 - Convert Data

-1. Get a new Bearer token from the FHIR server via Postman.
+1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
 2. Execute the `Convert Data - CCDA` request.

 > Note: If it doesn't work, you may want to check to make sure that characters are properly escaped in the C-CDA text.